vcortez29/msac-lab6/exercise10.md

 9. Examine the contents of the parent and its tree

 10. Do the trees you looked at have any matching hashes listed?

-11. Bonus - How many types of objects have you seen so far?